 The new C-type cars were sent to Le Mans for the 24 hour race and Peter Whitehead astonished the motoring world by finishing first overall.
 History was made.
-No other Jaguar victory in future years had as much impact as that first win - straight out of the box.
+No other Jaguar victory in future years had as much impact as that first win, and with a car straight out of the box.

-The Jaguar C-type was further developed - not always with success.
-An attempt to streamline the bodywork for the 1952 Le Mans race deprived the engine of cooled air which led to fatal overheating.
+The Jaguar C-type had some later alterations, not all of which were a success!
+An attempt to streamline the bodywork for the 1952 Le Mans race deprived the engine of cooled air, which led to a fatal overheating.
 However in 1953 the C-type returned to Le Mans and beat the Ferraris and Maseratis again.
-The C-type now had a fully reliable Jaguar XK engine and was fitted with the all-new Dunlop Disc drakes and the now proven reliability of the Jaguar XK engine.
+The C-type now had a fully reliable Jaguar XK engine and was fitted with the all-new Dunlop Disc brakes.
 C-types finished 1st, 2nd, 4th and 9th at an average speed of 105mph.
 The sleek and beautiful lines of the C-type were not just for show, this was a real race car that commanded respect.

 In order to keep the car as true to the concept of the original C-type as possible it was decided to use E-type torsion bar front suspension rather than the more modern and widely used coil-overs.
 He was very fortunate in being able to have access to a completely unraced an undamaged, original C-type 039 from which our body moulds were made.

 To improve the dynamics, the rear is adjustable via rose joints for all 5-links, and adjustable easily for height and damping via coil over damper springing.

 The car has Lockheed disc brakes all round and can be fitted with a servo.
 The steering is rack and pinion with a safety collapsible steering column.

 All Jaguar XK engines can be fitted.
 3.4, 3.8 and 4.2 variants are available.
 These can be modified for performance and fitted with Weber carburettors.